 No Mow May is the best way to start.
 Just stop cutting the grass for the glorious month of May.

 By locking away the lawn mower for a few weeks, it’s not just the grass you will be letting grow.
-Lawns are made up of a tapestry of plants which nestle in amongst the grass – clover, plantain, daisies, to name just a few.
-And they need to flower and set seed to thrive, which in turn allows bees, butterflies and other insects to feed and shelter.
+Lawns are made up of a tapestry of plants that nestle in amongst the grass-clover, plantain, and daisies, to name just a few.
+And they need to flower and set seed to thrive, which in turn allows bees, butterflies, and other insects to feed and shelter.

 To encourage and support this biodiversity, try mowing just once a month, instead of weekly.